Sunset Blvd (Scott Grimes song)

 "Sunset Blvd" is a song by Scott Grimes, which appears on his album, Livin' on the Run.
-The single was written by Scott Grimes and Dave Harris and produced by Tom Fletcher.
 The song peaked at number 18 on the Billboard Adult Contemporary chart in April 2005.

 The song was featured in a 2007 episode of American Dad! on the Fox Network.
 Grimes, who does the voice for the teen-aged Steve Smith, sang the song in the episode "American Dream Factory".

 Content

 The song tells the story of a young man named Brian who has dreams of making it big in Hollywood, eventually succeeding.

 Music video

 The music video for "Sunset Blvd" was directed by Bryan Pitcher.
 It stars Jason Gray-Stanford and Grimes and features many of Grimes' family and friends.
 The song's co-writer, Dave Harris, is seen as a dock worker in the opening sequences to the video.
 Mickey Jones also appears in the video as the dock supervisor.